hzi-bifo/Haploflow/README.md

 GPLv3 _license_.
 It is written entirely in C++ and currently works on UNIX systems.\
 This README lists the requirements, installation information and a short tutorial on how to use Haploflow and its parameters.

-If using Haploflow, please cite:
+If you are using Haploflow, please cite:
 Fritz, A., Bremges, A., Deng, ZL. et al. Haploflow: strain-resolved de novo assembly of viral genomes.
 Genome Biol 22, 212 (2021), https://doi.org/10.1186/s13059-021-02426-8

 ## Installation